zero-radiance/zero-radiance.github.io/_source_/content/post/collision-coefficients.md

 ### Light Scattering by Particles of Arbitrary Size

 In this section, we shall develop a theory of electromagnetic scattering by particles of an arbitrary size.
 We can do this by extending the theory of Rayleigh (dipole) scattering for small particles.
 This can be accomplished in two different ways.
 The first way involves performing the full multipole series expansion of the electromagnetic potential (using Eqn.
 18.11 and 18.13), and treating electromagnetic scattering as a boundary value problem; this leads to the Lorenz-Mie-Debye solution of the *differential* form of the Maxwell equations.
 The second method is to interpret the scattering object as a collection of dipoles (as per Eqn.
 10.14); this leads to the surface (Eqn.
-1x.14) and the the volume *integral* equations (Eqn.
+1x.14) and the volume *integral* equations (Eqn.
 11.25.1).

 Unfortunately, evaluation of these integrals poses a challenge: not just because the expressions themselves are complicated, but also because they require the values of the internal field (not known apriori) to be specified either in the interior or on the surface of the scattering object.
 Formally, this leads to a recursive integral equation (Eqn.
 14.22) of the transition operator, and the solution generates a Born series expansion (Eqn.
 14.20) of the electric field.
 In practice, under certain conditions, one can make an educated guess about the approximate form of the internal field, which allows one to bypass the recursive integral equation and jump straight into the volume (or the surface) integral equation.
 Below, we shall examine these mathematical techniques in more detail.

 #### Rayleigh-Gans-Born Approximation

 Imagine a group of particles illuminated by [X-rays](https://en.wikipedia.org/wiki/X-ray).
-The frequencies (and the momenta \\(p = \hbar \omega / c\\)) of the photons are so high that the particles are unable to stop them, acting as if they are nearly transparent \[[4](#references) (ch.
+The frequencies (and the momenta \\(p = \hbar \omega / c\\)) of the photons are so high that the particles are unable to impede their path, acting as if they are nearly transparent \[[4](#references) (ch.
 7.5)\].
 Thus, the squared magnitude of the relative wavenumber is very small:

 $$ \tag{22.1}
 	\left| m^2 - 1 \right| \ll 1.